ibm-cloud-docs/monitoring/access_key.md

 {:tip: .tip}
 {:download: .download}

-# Working with the ingestion key (Sysdig Access Key)
+# Working with the Access Key
-{: #ingestion_key}
+{: #access_key}

-The ingestion key (also known as the **Sysdig Access Key** in Sysdig) is a token that you must use to configure Sysdig agents to successfully forward data to your IBM Cloud Monitoring with Sysdig instance in {{site.data.keyword.Bluemix}}.
+The **Access Key** is a token that you must use to configure Sysdig agents to successfully forward data to your IBM Cloud Monitoring with Sysdig instance in {{site.data.keyword.Bluemix}}.
 {:shortdesc}

-## Getting the ingestion key through the {{site.data.keyword.Bluemix_notm}} UI
+## Getting the access key through the {{site.data.keyword.Bluemix_notm}} UI
 {: #ibm_cloud_ui}

-To get the ingestion key for an IBM Cloud Monitoring with Sysdig instance through the {{site.data.keyword.Bluemix_notm}} UI, complete the following steps:
+To get the access key for an IBM Cloud Monitoring with Sysdig instance through the {{site.data.keyword.Bluemix_notm}} UI, complete the following steps:

 1. Log in to your {{site.data.keyword.Bluemix_notm}} account.